Indemnification For Loss: Everything You Need to Know

 Indemnification is used to allocate risk and is commonly litigated and negotiated by attorneys.
 The complexities surrounding indemnification are often overlooked and misjudged.
 It's only after signing a contract that a party realizes that they may incur much more risk and liability than they initially thought.

 It is recommended that all parties fully understand the indemnity coverage that's provided in the contract.
 The best way to avoid indemnification-related downfalls include:

 - Insufficiently defining or excluding indemnification procedures

 - Failing to sufficiently address or overlooking direct claims

 - Including a conflicting limitation of liability arrangement

 - Failing to include or overlooking an individual remedy arrangement

 If you need help with indemnification for loss, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.